Skip to main content

 • Have achieved satisfactory English and Mathematics results

 Acceptance is by way of an application and interview process.
-Applications are open from Term 3 for the following year (33 student placements are available).
+Applications are open from Term 3 for the following year with 33 placements available.

 Course description/aims: